yyang-pplus/yyang-pplus.github.io/_posts/2021-02-10-pds-assertions.md

 In general, compile-time checking should be preferred over run-time checking.
 Since, apparently, compile-time checking has no performance impact, and you certainly don't need to write error handlers for errors caught at compile time.[<sup>\[4 P.5\]</sup>](#references)

-# When to Use Assertions
+# When to use assertions

 Assertions are mainly used during development and testing to catch errors early on.
 Here are a few places where assertions could be useful.